vineyard-bloom/vineyard-lawn/README.md

 * Simplified request objects that only contain the essentials for standard endpoint logic.
 * Merging of POST data and query parameters.
 * Built-in support for JSON Schema validation.
-* A Version class for API versioning.
+* Built-in support for versioning.

 If an endpoint needs more flexibility it can bypass Lawn and be directly defined in Express.